Skip to Content

 enjoying the view from the top of Queenstown Hill

 I hope this blog has answered all of the questions you have about hiking Queenstown Hill, and maybe inspired you to do it!
-Trust me, this is one epic hike and the views are well worth the short climb!
 If you have any specific questions I didn’t answer, please let me know by leaving a comment below, I read and reply to every single one!

-If you’re looking for more useful guides head over to my New Zealand or Queenstown page, or browse through My Queenstown Diary for info on other nearby towns.
-I’ve listed some guides I think you’ll love below to get you started!
+If you’re looking for more useful guides, head over to my New Zealand or Queenstown page.
+I’ve also listed some guides I think you’ll love below to get you started!